Getting to Durango

 After tickets are collected, passengers may walk through the train to visit the Concession Car and restrooms.
 Except for specific special event trains, all seats are reserved throughout the train and there is no 'open' seating.

-My wife is in a wheelchair.
 Is the train ADA accessible?

 Are there restrooms?